Barutta02/BaseProject_SpringAngular_Auth/readme.md

 #Interceptor
 In angular service the interceptor add the jwt token to every http request, ricordati di aggiornare i provider.# BaseProject_SpringAngular_Auth

+#GUARD
+ - npm g guard auth -> CanActivate
+ - npm instal @auth0/angular-jwt -> is needed to get the exipired state of the token